Liqwid-Labs/agora/docs/tech-design/safety-pool.md

       slashId :: Integer
     , -- | Represents how much is to be slashed (as a ratio of the full staked amount). slashPercentage :: Rational
-    , -- | During what time is using this datum for Stakes. slashTimeRange :: POSIXTimeRange
+    , -- | The time range that must contain `txInfoValidRange` in order to slash. slashTimeRange :: POSIXTimeRange
     }
   ```

-- This information must be encoded in the datum the effect is given to, so ultimately encoded in the proposal.
-  The datum that is passed to the effect ought to contain this `SlashDatum` in some way.
+- `SlashDatum` must, in some way, be present in the datum that is passed to the `SlashEffect` validator.
+This means that the `ProposalDatum` also indirectly contains `SlashDatum`.

 ### The `SlashToken` policy: